sandeshbodake/sinatra-ddd/README.md

 ```

 ### Database tasks
-These tasks are defined in the `database.rake` file.
+These tasks are defined in the `config/db/database.rake` file.
 ActiveRecord has been used to perform the operations.

 It is recommended to use a gem (on top of ActiveRecord) that provides these database functions.
 A good example could be `otr-activerecord` or `standalone_migrations`